gmx-io/gmx-synthetics/README.md

 Funding fees incentivise the balancing of long and short positions, the side with the larger open interest pays a funding fee to the side with the smaller open interest.

-Funding fees for the larger side is calculated as `(funding factor per second) * (open interest imbalance) / (total open interest)`.
+Funding fees for the larger side is calculated as `(funding factor per second) * (open interest imbalance) ^ (funding exponent factor) / (total open interest)`.

-For example if the funding factor per second is 1 / 50,000, and the long open interest is $150,000 and the short open interest is $50,000 then the funding fee per second for longs would be `(1 / 50,000) * 150,000 / 200,000 => 0.000015 => 0.0015%`.
+For example if the funding factor per second is 1 / 50,000, and the funding exponent factor is 1, and the long open interest is $150,000 and the short open interest is $50,000 then the funding fee per second for longs would be `(1 / 50,000) * 150,000 / 200,000 => 0.000015 => 0.0015%`.

 The funding fee per second for shorts would be `0.000015 * 150,000 / 50,000 => 0.000045 => 0.0045%`.